TomD0wning/DataStructuresAndAlgorithms/Sorting.md

 The complexity of quick sort is O(n log n).

 Quick sort is one of the fastest known sorting algorithms, however the choice of pivot can greatly affect the performance.
-In the best case, the pivot will split the list into two equal parts, in which the number of comparisions wil be _(n log n)_.
+In the best case, the pivot will split the list into two equal parts, in which the number of comparisons wil be _(n log n)_.
 It can be shown that the total number of swaps in this case will be (n log n)/6.
 However, as the probability of the pivot being the exact median of the list is only 1/n on each iteration.
 In the average case, with the pivot being chosen at random, quick sort is O(n log n).

 The worst case for quick sort  is when the pivot chosen at each step happens to be the largest or smallest item in the partition.
 The two new partitions formed will then be 0 and n − 1 items long.
 At the next step, sorting the partition of n − 1 items, picking the largest or smallest item as pivot, produces partitions of size 0 and one of size n − 2, … and so on.
 In this way, the list has to be split n times, and quick sort’s performance is then O(n2).
 It will also mean that the recursive version will require more memory for its stack, making the algorithm even less efficient.